NetBSD/src/usr.bin/xlint/lint1/README.md

 This part of lint is not robust though, so expect some crashes here, as variables may not be properly initialized or be null pointers.
 The cleanup after handling a parse error is often incomplete.

+## Configurable diagnostic messages

+Whether lint prints a message and whether each message is an error or a warning depends on several things:

+* The language level, with its possible values:
+    * traditional C (`-t`)
+    * migration from traditional C and C90 (default)
+    * C90 (`-s`)
+    * C99 (`-S`)
+    * C11 (`-Ac11`)
+* In GCC mode (`-g`), lint allows several GNU extensions, reducing the amount of printed messages.
+* In strict bool mode (`-T`), lint issues errors when `bool` is mixed with other scalar types, reusing the existing messages 107 and 211, while also defining new messages that are specific to strict bool mode.
+* The option `-a` performs the check for lossy conversions from large integer types, the option `-aa` extends this check to small integer types as well, reusing the same message ID.
+* The option `-X` suppresses arbitrary messages by their message ID.

 # Fundamental types